Harshil-V/CMPE277-OCR/README.md

 ## Using Google ML Kit for OCR

-At the heart of the CMPE277 ORC App is Google ML Kit's OCR technology, which enables the app to offer rapid and precise text recognition.
+The CMPE277 ORC App is Google ML Kit's OCR technology, which enables the app to offer rapid and precise text recognition.
 Here's how it works:

 - **Image Preparation**: Upon capturing an image, it is converted into an `InputImage` object, a required format for ML Kit processing.
 - **Text Recognition Process**: The `TextRecognizer` instance processes the `InputImage` asynchronously, ensuring the app remains responsive.
 - **Result Handling**: Successful recognition returns a `Text` object, containing the extracted text along with additional information like text blocks and their positions.
 - **Error Handling**: If recognition fails, users are notified through a toast message, maintaining a good user experience under all circumstances.

-## Conclusion

-The CMPE277 ORC App demonstrates the practical application of OCR technology in mobile development, offering an efficient tool for text digitization directly from the camera.
-Integrating Google ML Kit's robust OCR capabilities ensures the app's high accuracy and performance, making it indispensable for anyone in need of quick and reliable text recognition.